-Students will study towards a 2 hour 15 minute exam that will test them on how media texts use media language, construction of representations, audience readings and responses, institutional influences, as well as the contexts of texts.
+Students will study towards a 2-hour 15-minute exam that will test them on how media texts use media language, construction of representations, audience readings and responses, institutional influences and the contexts of texts.
 Students will cover the semiotic construction of and key representation issues in advertising, music videos, newspapers, and film marketing, as well as understanding key institutional and audience issues from advertising, film marketing, newspapers, computer games and radio.
 Students will also be tested on their analytical and evaluative skills based on an unseen text in the exam.